 A Walk Through Domus Romane, the Imperial Roman Homes at Palazzo Valentini

-In Rome, we walk by hidden treasures everyday without a giving them a second thought; however, the unassertive yet noble Palazzo Valentini’s Domus Romane is a must-see you should not ignore.
+In Rome, we walk by hidden treasures everyday without giving them a second thought; however, the unassertive yet noble Palazzo Valentini’s Domus Romane is a must-see you should not ignore.
 The palace was built in 1585, and is nestled between the great roundabout of Piazza Venezia and the Trajan Forum.
 For centuries, Palazzo Valentini has been the private home of several prominent figures.
 It has been transformed for various occasions: as a great Imperial library beloved by art historian Johann Winckelmann, and as as a private theater to host German composer George Handel.

-Today, the main floor is open to the public and uncovers the Domus Romane, the archeological remains of homes belonging to the wealthy families of Imperial Rome.
+Today, the main floor is open again to the public and uncovers the Domus Romane, the archeological remains of homes belonging to the wealthy families of Imperial Rome.
 Teams of experts excavated through layers of Rome’s rich history, and created this stunning multimedia museum in 2010.
 The tour of the Domus Romane is a mix of history and wonder: exquisite relics of finely detailed mosaic floors to colossal marble columns, and vast kitchens to private saunas are displayed beneath your feet.

 The glass floors allow you to look down into the superior archeological relics while the enchanting lighting and knowledgeable guide bring them back to life.
 The comprehensive tour walks you through the design of the Trajan column, as well as the history of the Roman Empire, tempting you to visit the real thing just outside.